Our Song (album): Release and chart performance

 The album debuted on the Billboard Top LPs chart in October 1967, peaking at No. 148 and remaining on the chart for seven weeks.
-In Cashbox the album would break into the Top 100 Albums, reaching No. 71.
+In Cashbox the album would break into the Top 100 Albums, reaching No. 71 during a nine-week run on the chart.
+The album debuted on the Record World 100 Top LP's chart in October too, but was ranked higher at No. 66.